sc-ventures/cloudbreak-documentation/docs/get-help.md

 1. Configure Smart Sense in your `Profile` file.
 2. Register your Flex subscription in the Cloudbreak web UI.
 You can register and manage multiple Flex subscriptions.
 For example, you can choose to use your Flex subscription to cover the Cloudbreak node.
-4. When creating a cluster, you can select the Flex subscription that you want to use for the cluster.
+3. When creating a cluster, in the **General Configuration** > **Flex Subscription**, you can select the Flex subscription that you want to use for the cluster.

 #### Configuring SmartSense